Cellivar/3d-printing/notes/cetus2/extruder_v2.md

 * Nozzle
     * 12mm retaining nut with 2.5?mm hole in center
     * Maaayyyybe enough room at the top of the threads for a temp sensor closer to the nozzle tip?

+#### Motor and gear

+The Cetus2 V2 extruder is a direct drive extruder with the filament gripping gear located just above the hotend PTFE tubing.

+* FY-Motor 25BYHJ49-24B
+    * No [exact match on their website](http://en.fy-motor.com/product/148.html) but similar models indicate:
+    * Step angle: 7.5 degrees
+    * 2 phases, 2 wires for each phase.
+    * 12V 0.3A (constant current?)
+20Ω 9.8mH
+    * "Step avail": 1/47.32mm ?
+    * Push torque: 900N
+    * Shaft: 5mm x 13mm-ish

+The geared stepper motor is sandwitched against the black metal frame, then a white delrin? injection moulded part acts as the guideway for the filament.
+The bearing and e clip does not need to be removed to take off the delrin, it's just the two bolts holding it in.

+The stock gear appears to be fairly rough machined steel of some sort, it's uncomfortably rough against my fingers and doesn't feature a tooth profile you'd expect for an actual gear.
+This implies it's custom stock for this purpose.

+The stock gear is press-fit onto the motor shaft, including a flat spot on the shaft and a D-shaped inner diameter on the gear.
+The gear is a nonstandard 9mm-ish sandwiched between two 10mm bearings, appear to be C5-10ZZ (5mm ID, 10mm OD, 4mm thick, double shielded).

+A second smaller bearing is used to direct the filament against the gear.
+It's press-fit into the white delrin guide, appears to be a 683ZZ (3mm ID, 7mm OD, 3mm thick, probably double shielded).
+There is no spring for additional clamping load.

+This gear in the past has been [identified as having quality control issues](https://www.cnckitchen.com/blog/fixing-inconsistent-extrusions-systematically) and an off-center bore.
+This can lead to patterns and inconsistencies in extruder flow, especially on larger complex parts.
+If you've excluded other common troubleshooting steps this may be something else to check.
+I haven't dialed in the rest of my machine well enough to identify this issue yet.

 #### Bracket pieces